 Paul’s Rab Kinetic Alpine Jacket Review explores a hardshell made from highly breathable Proflex fabric.
 Rab call is a ‘breakthrough in technology’ and we hope the information below explains why.

-I’ve used and abused Rab clothing for years, but I can’t deny I was very sceptical about the claims the Rab team were making about the Kinetic Alpine Jacket.
+I’ve used and abused Rab clothing for years, but I can’t deny I was very sceptical about the claims the Rab team were making about this Jacket.
 They were calling it revolutionary and told me to forget everything I know about waterproof fabrics.
-Their website says even more, calling it a breakthrough in technology and suggesting it will change the way you dress for the mountains.
+Their website says even more, calling it a breakthrough in technology.
+It is even suggesting it will change the way you dress for the mountains.

 Well it all sounds great I thought, but almost too great.
 So, although I was really keen to try this new technology, I must admit that I almost set out with a mindset that it couldn’t possibly live up to the claims being made.
 There was really only one way to find out……so I got busy testing.

 On the face of it, the Kinetic Alpine is a minimalist jacket designed and featured for climbing.
 I’ll get onto the fabric soon, but the general features are all tailored to fast moving vertical adventures.
 There is a helmet compatible hood with laminated stiffened peak and drawcord adjuster. and a full length YKK Aquaguard front zip backed by a storm flap.
 The same zips feature on the twin side pockets and there is also a zipped inside pocket.

 Besides that, there are concealed cord adjusters on the hood and hem, velcro adjustable cuffs and, for comfort, the hem and cuffs are welded rather than stitched.
 The fit is described as ‘slim’ and the supplied jacket weighs 391 grams for a size medium.
 It is also worth a mention that the Kinetic Range is available in men’s and women’s versions.